Neu-Bob/selfHosted/steve.md

 - Mastodon

 Mastodon offers ActivityPub-based federation of "microblogging".
 Microblogging is a form of writing using short blurbs to make your point.
 There are many microblogging platforms, but the most popular one by far worldwide is Twitter.
+As mentioned above, Mastodon also allows you to view, like, share, and comment on posts made by Fediverse users you follow even if they are posted using a different base application.
+Like being able to interact with someone's Instagram post from Twitter.
+Not a link to someone's Instagram post -- the ACTUAL Instagram post.

 - Bookwyrm (in progress)